jambonz/jambonz-node/README.md

 [See here](https://docs.jambonz.org/jambonz/) for information on the available verbs you can use in a jambonz application, and for their associated properties.

 ### REST API calls

+#### Creating a client
-To use the REST API you need to know your account sid (which you can see in the jambonz portal), and an api key (which you can generate in the jambonz portal).
+To use the REST API you need to know your account sid and api key (both of which you can view in the jambonz portal).
 You generate a REST client as shown below.
 ```
 const client = require('@jambonz/node-client')(<my-account-sid>, <my-api-key>, {
   baseUrl: http://<my-jambonz-sbc>